SamStudio8/adventofcode/2022/README.md

     - Discovered `cargo clippy` which offers wonderful suggestions and encouragement for writing `match` statements

 ## Day 10: Pixels
-- My biggest trouble today was not reading the question carefully enough
+- My biggest trouble today was not reading the question carefully enough, so it's almost like regular programming
 - Tried out `rustfmt` which seems to be Rust's equivalent of Python's Black except presumably nobody argues about it